Evanescence: Musical style

 Evanescence blends various musical styles in their music, primarily rock, classical, alternative, heavy metal, industrial, and electronic.
 Music journalists vary in terming Evanescence a rock or metal band, and many identify gothic elements in their music.
 The band is generally classified as alternative metal, (Note: Alternative metal:) gothic rock, (Note: Gothic rock:) gothic metal, (Note: Gothic metal:) and hard rock.
 (Note: Hard rock:) Other genres used to describe the band's sound over the years include industrial rock, symphonic metal, nu metal, and symphonic rock.
 Evanescence have also incorporated other styles in their music, including several forms of electronic music, (Note: Electronic music:) progressive rock, R&B, soul, trip hop, and Eastern music.
+Lee said of the nu metal label that it was "something that they called a lot of hard rock music back then that wasn't like, happy rock" and had "the male rapping vibe".
+She disliked the label but does not focus on any particular category, preferring the term "alternative".

 Metal Injection deemed them "gothic-tinged alternative metal mainstays", and AllMusic described their music as "alt-metal that layers orchestral and electronic touches atop brooding goth rock".
 Regarding the early classification of Evanescence as nu-metal, Loudwire said that this occurred due to their debut album being released at a time "when nu-metal was essentially at its peak" and they "were one of the only bands fronted by a woman that was headlining massive rock and metal festivals with Korn and the like, so putting them in the same category was likely appropriate", while their music also had "nu-metal elements in addition to gothic metal".
 The Washington Post said in 2006 that Lee working with any group of musicians in the band "is going to sound like Evanescence -- dark, stormy, anguished, seeking both release and transcendence."
 Kerrang! characterized the band's sound as a "melodic crush of haunting, baroque harmonies and heavy guitars".